 Casting a wide net with your keyword research can help you reach keyword niches that could have been ignored.
 Related Keywords can give you insight into other similar keyword suggestions.

-Here you can see after entering “winter coats” we can find that the word “women's winter coats” has a volume of 74000 searches per month (on average) and a related % of 45.
+Here you can see after entering “basketball shoes” we can find that the word “basketball sneakers” has a volume of 6,600 searches per month (on average) and a related score of 50.
 Therefore, it could make a good addition to our hypothetical target list.
+Generally speaking the closer that related score is to 100 the better.

 Related keywords can range from things such as misspellings to important long-tailed keywords.